-With rugged coastal walks and enchanting forest trails which take you across historic downland, the best way to discover the Isle of Wight’s many hidden treasures is on foot.
+With rugged coastal walks and enchanting forest trails which take you across historic downland, and miles of diverse beaches to explore, the best way to discover the Isle of Wight’s many hidden treasures is on foot.

 The Warrior Trail is a new circular walk in West Wight that follows in the hoof-prints of the Isle of Wight's famous war horse "Warrior".
 Warrior was one of the celebrated heroes of the First World War, and this new trail explores the grounds around which he was once exercised and trained.

 The Isle of Wight Coastal Path is a fantastic way to explore the Island leading you along many areas of spectacular coastline and beaches on a walk which covers 67 miles of paths.

 The walking is steady on the Isle of Wight Coastal Path with generally only mild ascents and descents to be made en route, though some are steeper.

 The northern sections spend more time away from the coast itself than the others, but this tends to be necessitated by the lay of the land and it happens pretty infrequently considering the rest of the route.

 There is much to be seen on the Isle of Wight Coastal Path with striking chalk geology featuring heavily in the south and west.